-All aspects of the Web should be accessible for everyone nowadays.
+All aspects of the Web should be accessible to everyone nowadays.
 The goal is to provide equal access and opportunity for people with disabilities and give them active participation in the digital aspects of our society.
 Document accessibility is of huge importance in this domain, referring to accessible documents that can be read by people with disabilities, cognitively impaired, color blind, or people with visual impairments.

 All of these users interact with documents through assistive technologies such as screen readers, text-to-speech converters, screen magnifiers, etc. When creating content in documents, you should focus ensure that you are creating accessible content.
 To do that, you should use headings, lists, meaningful hyperlinks, as well as alternate text to images.
-You should also be meaningful in the way you use links, tables, and learn how to export from one format to another.
+You should also be meaningful in the way you use links and tables, and learn how to export from one format to another.
 Below, we are talking about this in detail.

 What Is Document Accessibility?

 Microsoft Word is one of the most popular applications for users with disabilities, and one that can be customized, too.
 The text within Word can be easily read by many assistive technologies including screen readers, Braille devices, text-to-speech technologies, and more.
 Below, we are describing some of the basic rules you should follow when making your Word, PowerPoint, PDF, Excel, and other files accessible online.

 How To Create Accessible Documents?

 As you may know, an accessible document is a file that is created to be easily readable by a specific technology.
 Making a document accessible is best when you are in the early phases of creating it.
 Below, we are guiding you to the process and the tools needed when creating accessible documents.

 1. Focus On The Document Properties (Found In Microsoft Word, PowerPoint, Excel & More)